 On the second day of the s

 The workshop started with an introductory talk about building a common base of understanding regarding the key concepts of a PKI.
 A hands-on demonstration orchestrated between e-clearing.net, VEDECOM, and Driivz (starting at 1:39 in the video above) showed how such a PKI is used to install what is called a contract certificate into an EV.
 A contract certificate is a necessary prerequisite for the user-convenient and secure Plug & Charge feature of ISO 15118.
 The EV automatically authenticates and authorizes itself for charging — without the driver needing to do anything beyond plug the charging cable into the vehicle.
-Entering a credit card, opening an app to scan a QR code, and finding that easy-to-lost RFID card
+Entering a credit card, opening an app to scan a QR code, and finding that easy-to-lose RFID card are a thing of the past with this technology!

 The demonstrated solution is not yet market-ready, but may soon compete with the already-established Plug & Charge PKI ecosystem that